Vuvuzela: Health concerns

-A study conducted in 2010 by Dr Ruth McNerney of the London School of Hygiene & Tropical Medicine and colleagues, concluded that the airborne transmission of diseases by means of vuvuzelas was possible.
+A study conducted in 2010 by Ruth McNerney of the London School of Hygiene & Tropical Medicine and colleagues, concluded that the airborne transmission of diseases by means of vuvuzelas was possible.
 They measured tiny droplets emitted from a vuvuzela that can carry flu and cold germs that are small enough to stay suspended in the air for hours, and can enter into the airways of a person's lungs.
 The study concluded that vuvuzelas can infect others on a greater scale than coughing or shouting.

 The vuvuzelas have the potential to cause noise-induced hearing loss.
-Prof James Hall III, Dr Dirk Koekemoer, De Wet Swanepoel and colleagues at the University of Pretoria found that vuvuzelas can have a negative effect when a listener's eardrums are exposed to the instrument's high-intensity sound.
+Prof James Hall III, Dirk Koekemoer, De Wet Swanepoel and colleagues at the University of Pretoria found that vuvuzelas can have a negative effect when a listener's eardrums are exposed to the instrument's high-intensity sound.
 The vuvuzelas produce an average sound pressure of 113 dB(A) at 2 m from the device opening.
 The study finds that subjects should not be exposed to more than 15 minutes per day at an intensity of 100 dB(A).
 The study assumes that if a single vuvuzela emits a sound that is dangerously loud to subjects within a 2 m radius, and numerous vuvuzelas are typically blown together for the duration of a match, it may put spectators at a significant risk of hearing loss.
 Hearing loss experts at the U.S. National Institute for Occupational Safety and Health (NIOSH) recommend that exposure at the 113 dB(A) level not exceed 45 seconds per day.
 A newer model has a modified mouthpiece that reduces the volume by 20 dB.